Ziggeo/ziggeo-wp-video-for-bbpress/readme.txt

 == Upgrade Notice ==

+= 1.6 =
+* Support: Added support for Medium editor used by the BuddyBoss with bbPress.

 = 1.5 =
 * Fix: bbPress is now respecting the integrations template that you set in setting.
 It is also properly processing different types of parameters found in the template code.